joemoose/dungeoneers.d20/docs/combat.md

 ## Berserkers

 While in a battle frenzy, damage from melee attacks is **enhanced**, but your HP is reduced to **zero** while berserk.
 After defeating an opponent, you'll always move towards and attack the next closest opponent.
-A WIL save is required to become berserk and also stop the frenzy.
+Taking an action and a WIL save are required to become berserk and also to stop the frenzy.

 ## Subdual

 Rather than inflicting grievous harm, you can attempt to **subdue** an opponent using a melee weapon.
 Ranged weapons can’t subdue.
 Declare that you’re trying to subdue and then attack as usual, but halve the damage after reducing it by the opponent’s armor rating.
-An enemy who suffers critical damage or death from a subdual attack is knocked unconscious.
+An enemy who would suffer critical damage or death from a subdual attack is instead knocked unconscious.

 ## Morale